-Approval workflows are an integral part of controlling spend and help us ensure that the right people are reviewing a spend request.
+Approval workflows are an integral part of controlling spend and help you ensure that the right people are reviewing a spend request.

-We recently launch our 'Advanced Approval Workflows' which are a new way to manage a single view of your workflow, as opposed to before when they were linked directly to Cost Centres or Teams.
+This page details our recently launched 'Advanced Approval Workflows' (in beta) which is a new way to manage a single view of your workflow, as opposed to before when they were linked directly to Cost Centres or Teams.

 Overview

-In Spendesk, approval workflows are managed via the workflow builder in:
+In Spendesk, all approval workflows are managed via the visual workflow builder in:

 Settings > Company Rules > Approval Workflows